 The exhibitor assumes entire responsibility and hereby agrees to protect, indemnify, defend, and hold harmless all parties from claims, losses, damages to persons or property, governmental charges for fines, and attorney’s fees related to the use of the exhibition premises or part thereof.
 In addition, exhibitor acknowledges that neither the Pacific Veterinary Conference, the California Veterinary Medical Association, the Hilton San Francisco Union Square, or the official general service contractor maintain insurance covering exhibitor’s property and that it is the sole responsibility of exhibitor to obtain business interruption and property insurance covering such losses by exhibitor.

-Exhibitors/sponsors are required to provide the Pacific Veterinary Conference with a copy of proof of liability insurance listing the California Veterinary Medical Association, the Pacific Veterinary Conference, the Hilton San Francisco Union Square as additional insured.
-Please email back to PacVet at firstname.lastname@example.org or fax to 916.646.9156.
+Exhibitors/sponsors are required to provide the Pacific Veterinary Conference with a copy of proof of liability insurance listing the California Veterinary Medical Association, the Pacific Veterinary Conference, and the Hilton San Francisco Union Square as additional insureds.
+Please email proof of insurance to CVMA at email@example.com or fax to 916.646.9156.

 Fire Code Regulations

 All exhibitors must comply with all fire code laws, rules, and regulations governing the State of California, the City of San Francisco, and the County of San Francisco.